-Unfortunately, the so-called debt settlement industry is poorly regulated and rife with problems.
-Some clients found that debt settlement companies not only did not help them find relief, they landed them in an even worse financial situation.
+Unfortunately, the debt settlement industry is poorly regulated and rife with problems.
+Some clients find that debt settlement companies do not help them find relief, and can actually put them in an even worse financial situation.

-The safest bet is to get financial counseling from nonprofit agencies like these:
+To avoid such trouble, the safest bet is to get financial counseling from nonprofit agencies such as:

-- The Association of Independent Consumer Credit Counseling Agencies represents independent nonprofit providers of credit counseling and debt help.
+- The Financial Counseling Association of America represents independent nonprofit providers of credit counseling and debt help.
 These agencies also are accredited by the Council on Accreditation.
-Find a member agency here.

 - Other sources of help.
 The Federal Trade Commission says: